Written by Laura Uccello, Momentous Fine Art.

 To learn more about this gallery visit: https://www.catharinemiller.com/

-The Royal Society of Sculptors: An Audience with Alistor Hicks
+The Royal Society of Sculptors: An Audience with Alistair Hicks

-Hosted by After Nyne Magazine, Alistor Hicks shared his highlights as Senior Curator of the Deutsche Bank Art Collection – the World’s Largest Corporate Art Collection.
-For over twenty years, Alistor was responsible for managing over 60,000 works on paper within 45 countries as well as works by leading German artists such as Joseph Beuys, Gerhard Richter and Anselm Kiefer.
-Nowadays, Alistor is focusing on curating international museum exhibitions and publishing.
+Hosted by After Nyne Magazine, Alistair Hicks shared his highlights as Senior Curator of the Deutsche Bank Art Collection – the World’s Largest Corporate Art Collection.
+For over twenty years, Alistair was responsible for managing over 60,000 works on paper within 45 countries as well as works by leading German artists such as Joseph Beuys, Gerhard Richter and Anselm Kiefer.
+Nowadays, Alistair is focusing on curating international museum exhibitions and publishing.
 His latest book is a survey on contemporary art entitled ‘The Global Art Compass: New Directions in 21st century Art.’

-To learn more about ‘The Global Art Compass: New Directions in 21st century Art’ written by Alistor Hicks visit: https://www.thamesandhudsonusa.com/books/the-global-art-compass-new-directions-in-21st-century-art-hardcover
+To learn more about ‘The Global Art Compass: New Directions in 21st century Art’ written by Alistair Hicks visit: https://www.thamesandhudsonusa.com/books/the-global-art-compass-new-directions-in-21st-century-art-hardcover

 To learn more about After Nyne Magazine: http://www.afternynemagazine.com/art/